 With so much change ignited in our company cultures due to coronavirus, it is business-critical that you begin to take action and manage how you will adapt.

-As we’ve had experience in helping companies overcome a variety of culture change situations; we’ve listed our top steps to help you navigate the covid-19 changes.
+As I’ve had experience in helping companies overcome a variety of culture change situations; I’ve listed my top steps to help you navigate the covid-19 changes.

 Step 1) Starting auditing your working operations